Moving Target APT Instructions

 With these pre-steps complete, you will be ready to start designing your APT proposal.
 A typical workflow would be:

 - Define the target.
 You have tremendous flexibility to identify specific targets and pointing positions relative to targets using a system of target Levels.
-Level 1 targets are Solar System bodies directly orbiting the Sun (planets, comets, and asteroids), while Level 2 and Level 3 targets are moons of, or positions on, or are relative to, the specified Level 1 or Level 2 target.
+Level 1 targets are Solar System bodies directly orbiting the Sun (planets, comets, and asteroids), while Level 2 and Level 3 targets are moons of, or positions on, or relative to, the specified Level 1 or Level 2 target.
 Moving targets are also divided in APT between standard targets and minor bodies (asteroids and comets).
 For standard targets, ephemerides can be computed using information directly accessible to and maintained by APT.
 For the minor bodies, you must supply orbital elements, either manually or by retrieving them from the JPL Horizons system using the built-in APT tool.
 See Tutorial on Creating Solar System Targets in APT.

 - Define scheduling constraints on the observations.
 These include date, time, separation from another body, apparent rate of motion, rotational phase, phase angle, etc. See the Tutorial on Creating Solar System Observations in APT.
+A full list of generic and moving target-specific special requirements can be found in Special Requirements and Solar System Special Requirements, respectively.

 - Evaluate the schedulability of observations.